-Over the past seven years, the Davenant Institute has established itself as an intellectual leader in confessional Protestant resourcement, demonstrating a dedication to retrieving both the depth and breadth of the Reformational heritage and in order to nurture Christian wisdom in the contemporary church.
+Since 2013, the Davenant Institute has established itself as an intellectual leader in confessional Protestant resourcement, demonstrating a dedication to retrieving the depth and breadth of the Reformational heritage and in order to nurture Christian wisdom in the contemporary church.
 Over that time, we have built a robust network of scholars, pastors, and teachers committed to “translating” the wisdom of the church’s past to speak to the needs of the present.
-For five years now, we have run a rigorous and successful program on online language instruction, The Davenant Latin Institute (now Davenant Language Institute) aimed at equipping new translators of the tradition.
-During the 2019-20 academic year, we began to leverage our growing network to offer simple online courses low on frills but rich in substance, under the brand Davenant Hall.
-Davenant Hall offers theological education framed not as mere instruction, but as a relation of master and apprentice in the search for wisdom.

-While covering some of the same bases as an undergraduate Bible degree or the first couple years of an M.Div, our program will be distinctive in both form and content.
-In terms of form, our deep-dive, modular approach sets us apart from many introductory-level programs in theological education.
-Many intro courses often seek to provide complete but cursory 30,000-ft. overviews of the terrain of Scripture, dogmatics, and church history, overviews that are likely to leave a student a bit dazed and confused, and little of which they are likely to retain.
-Instead, we think it is crucial for students to start off by acquiring the skills of close reading of texts, and deep wrestling with specific questions, which can serve as entry points through which they will gain an appreciation of larger issues and debates.
-The narrower focus of these courses will also help students to gain an appreciation of the depth of particular theological questions and equip them with the virtues of wisdom and humility which will serve them well as they tackle other questions later.
-In other words, our program aims to equip students with the intellectual virtues that will make them effective lifelong learners and the communication skills that will enable them to share wisdom with others.
+While covering some of what an undergraduate Bible degree or M.Div covers, our program will be distinctive in both form and content.
+Our deep-dive, modular approach set us apart from intro courses typical in much Christian education today, which offer complete but cursory 30,000-ft. overviews Scripture, theology, and church history.
+These often leave students dazed and confused, with minimal retention.
+We believe the skills of close reading primary texts, and deeply wrestling with specific questions, equip students to appreciate larger issues and debates.
+This narrower focus also helps students to appreciate of the depths of particular theological questions, equipping them with the virtues of wisdom and humility.
+We want to cultivate intellectual virtues which enable lifelong learning and the ability to share wisdom with others.
 To this end, assessment will be focused primarily around class participation, comprehensive oral final exams, and term papers.

-In terms of content, our program will continue to maintain our focus at Davenant on recovering the theological vision of the Protestant Reformation.
-This vision is committed to the primacy of Scripture and the freedom of the Christian conscience, while at the same time cultivating a disciplined use of reason, an appreciation for the role of order and authority in the Christian life, and an understanding of freedom that is always oriented toward the demands of edification and the pursuit of the common good.
-A magisterial Protestantism attentively readsboth the book of nature and the book of Scripture, carefully studies both the historic creeds of the church and the insights of fresh biblical exegesis, and prudently applies Christian wisdom to the “three estates,” the domain of commonwealth, church, and family.
+Davenant Hall maintains our focus on recovering the theological vision of the Protestant Reformation.
+This vision is committed to the primacy of Scripture and the freedom of the Christian conscience, whilst also cultivating disciplined use of reason, an appreciation for the role of order and authority in the Christian life, and an understanding of freedom that is oriented toward service and the common good.
+A magisterial Protestantism attentively reads both the book of nature and the book of Scripture, carefully studies both the historic creeds of the church and the insights of fresh biblical exegesis, and prudently applies Christian wisdom to the “three estates,” the domain of commonwealth, church, and family.

 CURRENT COURSE OFFERINGS